Home Secretary sanctions tactics to turn back migrant boats in Channel – reports

 Charities urged the Home Office to take a “more humane and responsible approach” towards asylum seekers and said humanitarian visas were needed to help “prevent the chaos of the Channel crossings”.

-Pierre-Henri Dumont, who represents Calais in the French National Assembly, told BBC Radio 4’s Today programme: “Nothing can stop them.

-“The fact is, we’ve got 300 to 400 kilometres of shore to monitor every day and every night and it’s quite impossible to have police officers every 100 metres because of the length of the shore.”

-At least 13,000 people have now made the crossing to the UK in 2021, according to data compiled by the PA news agency.
+At least 14,100 people have now crossed to the UK aboard small boats this year, data compiled by PA shows.

-According to the UK Government’s clandestine channel threat commander Dan O’Mahoney, efforts so far have prevented more than 10,000 migrant attempts, led to almost 300 arrests and secured 65 convictions.
+The total for 2021 so far is already nearly 6,000 higher than the amount of people who made the crossing in 2020.

 Illegal migration is anticipated to be the subject of focus for the final day of the G7 meeting on Thursday.